 Aburto and Beltrán-Sánchez

-Upsurge of Homicides and Life Expectancy and Life Span Inequality in Mexico, 2005–2015
+Upsurge of Homicides and its impact on Life Expectancy and Life Span Inequality in Mexico, 2005–2015

 José Manuel Aburto, MSc, and Hiram Beltrán-Sánchez, PhD

 Objectives.
 To quantify the effect of the upsurge of violence on life expectancy and life span inequality in Mexico after 2005.